 Lodging cancellations are handled directly by your hotel subject to its specific policies.
 Be sure also to advise Renaissance Weekend of cancellation.

 As Renaissance Weekends resume – and celebrate their 40th anniversary – ensuring all participants' safety while fostering the gatherings' spirit is our foremost objective.
-The Renaissance team, and our host venues, have sought authoritative counsel on infection precautions, required strict standards for the meeting-places, and adopted specific policies and protocols to address public-health concerns and ensure all participants' well-being.
+The Renaissance team, and our host venues, have sought authoritative counsel on infection precautions.
+Renaissance has adopted specific policies and protocols to address public-health concerns and ensure all participants' well-being.
 As each weekend approaches, policies and protocols are adapted according to current conditions.